CXCubeHD/Demo.Gen.RdataToVtable/README.md

 **This is just a demo, more features or changes may be added soon!**

-This project converts IDA rdata (Windows only) to json:
+This project converts IDA rdata to json:

 ```
 .rdata:000000014233D498 ; const ServerPlayer::`vftable'